Xyclade/MachineLearning/Readme.md

 Given this choice to use K-NN to be a good one, lets continue with the actual Machine Learning part.
 For this the GUI is ditched since it does not really add any value.
 Recall from the section [*The global idea of Machine Learning*](#the-global-idea-of-machine-learning) that in machine learning there are 2 key parts: Prediction and Validation.
 First we will look at the validation, as using a model without any validation is never a good idea.
 The main reason to validate the model here is to prevent [overfitting](#overfitting).
 However, before we even can do validation, a *correct* K should be chosen.

 The drawback is that there is no golden rule for finding the correct K but finding a K that allows for most datapoints to be classified correctly can be done by looking at the data.
-Additionally The K should be picked carefully to prevent undecidability by the algorithm.
+Additionally the K should be picked carefully to prevent undecidability by the algorithm.
 Say for example ```K=2```, and the problem has 2 labels, then when a point is between both labels, which one should the algorithm pick.
 There is a *rule of thumb* that K should be the square root of the number of features (on other words the number of dimensions).
 In our example this would be ```K=1```, but this is not really a good idea since this would lead to higher false-classifications around decision boundaries.
 Picking ```K=2``` would result in the error regarding our two labels, thus picking ```K=3``` seems like a good fit for now.

 For this example we do [2-fold Cross Validation](http://en.wikipedia.org/wiki/Cross-validation_(statistics)).
-In general 2-fold Cross validation is a rather weak method of model Validation, as it splits the dataset in half and only validates twice, which still allows for overfitting, but since the dataset is only 100 points, 10-fold (which is a stronger version) does not make sense, since then there would only be 10 datapoints used for testing, which would give a skewed error rate.
+In general 2-fold cross validation is a rather weak method of model Validation, as it splits the dataset in half and only validates twice, which still allows for overfitting, but since the dataset is only 100 points, 10-fold (which is a stronger version) does not make sense, since then there would only be 10 datapoints used for testing, which would give a skewed error rate.

 ```scala